CMF CURO, Health Sharing and Maternity Care

 The total cost an of uncomplicated pregnancy can be over $10,000.
-Even with health insurance, many families are left footing a hefty bill.
 In August of 2018, just two months after my husband and I were married, we found out we were expecting our first child.
 With all of the joy and excitement this news brought, there was also a spirit of anxiety and nervousness that flooded our minds.
 Both of us had recently joined CMF CURO, a Catholic health care ministry partnered with Samaritan Ministries International to share medical costs.
 This would be our first experience submitting a medical need with this ministry.

 Having only used health insurance plans my whole life, I wasn’t quite sure what to expect with this Catholic health care option or health sharing in general.
 I had also just moved across the country and was in the process of searching for a doctor.
 I received advice from the staff at CMF CURO and found a practice that accepted self-pay patients just a few miles from my Michigan home.

 When we arrived at my first prenatal appointment, I was pleasantly surprised by how easy the process was.
 I had been dreading being asked the question “Do you have health insurance?” because my membership with a health sharing ministry meant that, in fact, I did not.